Rhode Island Route 14: History

-Route 14 roughly runs along the historic Providence and Norwich Turnpike, later renamed to "Plainfield Pike".
-The only section of Route 14 that does not roughly follow the original road is in Scituate, where approximately 1.5 mi of original road have been bypassed.
-Half of the bypassed road is currently submerged under the Scituate Reservoir.
-The bypassed section, a road called "Old Plainfield Pike" can be driven by car from its beginning at Route 102 to Route 12.
-The original road continues past Route 12 as a paved path.
-This paved path continues for approximately .25 miles up to the Scituate Reservoir, at which point the path is underwater for approximately a mile.
-It resurfaces out of the Reservoir on the northeast side and continues for another .25 miles and then rejoins with Route 14.
+Route 14 roughly follows the historic Providence and Norwich Turnpike, later renamed to "Plainfield Pike."
+The only deviation from the original road occurs in Scituate, where approximately 1.5 mi of original route have been bypassed.
+Half of this bypassed road is currently submerged under the Scituate Reservoir.
+Known as "Old Plainfield Pike," the bypassed section can still driven by car from its starting point at Route 102 to Route 12.
+Beyond Route 12, the original road continues as a paved path.
+This path extends for approximately .25 miles until reaching the Scituate Reservoir, where it remains underwater for approximately a mile.
+Emerging on the northeast side of the Reservoir, the path continues for 0.25 miles before rejoining Route 14.
 The pavement between Route 12 and the Reservoir, and between the Reservoir and Route 14 on the northeast side, is believed to be original from before the Reservoir was created.